Massacre of Salsipuedes: Lead-up to the massacre

-After independence, indigenous peoples' place in Uruguay were put into question: although they were instrumental in securing the country's independence, the nascent Mestizaje argued that maintaining the indigenous peoples' way of life was no longer necessary for the organisation of the state, with some arguing from a Marxist perspective that occupying their lands in Northern Uruguay was necessary to uplift the social class they embodied.
+After independence, indigenous peoples' place in Uruguay were put into question.
 Artigas and Rivera looked positively upon the Guaraní and preferred to maintain peace with them, as they had become compatible with their view of an independent Uruguayan society: influenced by the Jesuit missions, they had adopted a sedentary way of life and were progressively assimilating into the Mestizo communities.
 The Charrúa, however, were not so amenable to assimilation.
 Already affected by famines due to cattle exploitation, decades of ferocious conflict with state and indigenous forces alike had harmed them further, with the Guaraní Andrés Guazurary (considered by Artigas as his indigenous political heir) clashing fiercely with the Charrúa during his military campaigns.

 According to historian Lincoln Maiztegui Casas, "The disappearance of the Charrúa was a gradual process that took more than 200 years and was generated from the occupation of the territory by Europeans".
 Through a combination of land theft and colonization, their lack of amenability to assimilation, affliction by disease, and the disruption of their nomadic way of life, their fortunes were severely affected. with few holding on to the Charrúa way of life by the early 19th century.
 The remaining that did, however, continued to move freely throughout northern Uruguay as in pre-colonial times and came into increasingly frequent conflicts with encroaching white settlers, who accused them of murder, rape, robbery and banditry.
 Because of this, the authorities began to see them as an insurmountable "obstacle" to establishing what they saw as an organised society; as their way of life was an inherent disruption to their settler-colonial ambitions.

 Preceding Fructuosa Rivera's assumption of the presidency, he was petitioned in February 1830 by his rival Juan Antonio Lavalleja: the Charrúa, whom Lavalleja described as "wicked people who know no restraint (...) (and could not) be left to their natural inclinations", should be confronted in order to satisfy the settlers' demands for protection.
 Rivera, who had maintained friendly relations with the Charrúa and still enjoyed widespread popularity for his role in the war for independence, agreed to spearhead the Campaña de Salsipuedes — The Salsipuedes campaign.